Henrygwb/Explaining-DL/README.md

 ```
 You should be able to get a `dmm_parameters.RData` file which stores the final regression parameters and The terminal should print the final RMSE.

-- Pinpoint the important features by ranking the regression coefficients and conduct the fidelity tests (feature deduction, feature augmentation, and Synthetic test):
+- Pinpoint the important features by ranking the regression coefficients and conduct the fidelity tests (feature deduction, feature augmentation, and Synthetic test) [2]:

 ```
 python xai_mlp_dmm.py -nf 5